kailash-manasarovar/statement/docs/timeline/2026/july.md

 - Getting over my "planning habit" has been one small benefit to me of all this madness.
 - A Jewish-looking woman on the bus back from our Sunday excursion asks me the sort of questions a person assessing you for immigration might ask.
 - Carolina (a Polish woman from Australia - who may have kept changing her accent from Aussie to German, bizarrely) played the "bridge manager" role and was one of the few course participants who lived in the same housing estate - like Vincent and his mum.
 - Because of that I do wonder if Vincent was the surgeon and Carolina was the nurse for sedated surgery, but who knows.
+It would explain the surfing injury maybe.
 I guess we'll be finding out.

 ### Involving the locals